browserengineering/book/book/chrome.md

 next: forms
 ...

-Our toy browser draws web pages, but it is still missing the key insight of *hypertext*: pages linked together into a web of information.
+Our toy browser draws web pages, but it's still missing the key insight of *hypertext*: pages linked together into a web of information.
 We can watch the waves, but cannot yet surf the web.
 We need to implement hyperlinks, an address bar, and the rest of the